mandi1120/amanda-hanway-portfolio/README.md

 # Professional Portfolio - Amanda Hanway
 This portfolio is a display of my skills and experience in data analytics, coding, and analytic-related tools.
-Projects that appear in this portfolio have been completed through academic coursework or professional learning initiative.
+Projects that appear in this portfolio have been completed through academic coursework or professional development learning initiative.
 All datasets are fabricated or are publicly available at the cited source.

 #### Competencies:
 - **Languages:** SQL, Python, R